asayer-io/asayer-nunit/README.md

 ```

 ## Important Notes
-- Do not remove the `[TearDown]` from the `AsayerNUnitTest` class as it closes your session at the end of every test (otherwise it will timeout)
+- Do not remove the `[TearDown]` from the `AsayerWebDriver` class as it closes your session at the end of every test (otherwise it will timeout)